 - The dye or medium is injected through the catheter into the bladder.

-- As your bladder fills with this liquid, you will feel the urge to urinate.
+- As your bladder fills with this liquid, you will feel the urge to urinate, x-rays may be taken during this time.

 - Tell the radiologist when the urge becomes uncomfortable.